Louis-DR/j2gpp/README.md

 You can count the number of occurrences of a value in a list using the `count` filter.

 The `write` and `append` filters can be used to export the content of a filter to another file whose path is provided as argument to the filter.
 The path can be absolute or relative to the output rendered base template.
 By default, the content of the filter is not written to the base rendered template ; this behaviour can be changed by providing the filter argument `preserve` as `True`.
+The source template can also be prevented from resulting in a generated file by providing the filter argument `write_source` as `False`, and only the content of `write` and `append` blocks will generate files.

 ## Process directories